Zlatko Janjić

-Zlatko Janjić (born 7 May 1986) is a Bosnian-Herzegovinian former professional footballer who played a forward.
+Zlatko Janjić (born 7 May 1986) is a Bosnian former professional footballer who played a forward.

 Club career

 Janjić made his Bundesliga debut for Arminia Bielefeld in 2008.

 He joined MSV Duisburg for the 2014–15 season.

 In early February 2018, Janjić moved to Polish side Korona Kielce.
 He played there until 31 January 2019, when he joined SG Sonnenhof Großaspach on a contract for the rest of the season.